 You should be sure to go for certification to achieve professional recognition or access to oversight roles.
 Professional certification shows the individual’s expertise in forensic science.
 Most certification programs require specific education and experience requirements and often require a comprehensive examination.
 Apart from the formal degree and training, these personal qualities are also very important.

-A forensic scientist must be highly analytical because analyzing and solving complex problems is the central aspect of his / her work.
+A forensic scientist must be highly analytical.
+As analyzing and solving complex problems is the central aspect of his / her work.
 Forensic scientists use scientific methods and evidence tests to provide law enforcement officials with important information about the case.

 An important aspect of the analysis is that it is oriented to detail and can pick out a small information.
-The analysis process allows a forensic scientist to determine the evidence and link it to a suspect or a crime scene.
+The analysis process allows a forensic scientist to determine the evidence and link it to suspected scene or person.

 Forensic scientists must maintain perfect accuracy in their investigations, such as maintaining impeccable records.
 They have full responsibility for their findings and may need to report in court cases.